yukitsuji/Vehicle_Detection_hog/README.md

 #### 1. How to implement a sliding window search.

 I implement a sliding window search by using multiple windows according to the height position of image.
 As the height is increasing, the size of window is increasing.
+And in the image, about the half of it is sky or forests and the lowest part of it is including the own car.
+So I remove these area for sliding window search.
 This is the last parameter.

 | y place | Width, Height |　overlap  |
 |:----:|:----:|:----:|